 For me, Heart of Stone was the perfect read.
 The author, Sandra Kay, does not waste any time drawing you into the story.
 From the git-go you know who the main characters are and what is really on their minds despite the fact they are both determined never to trust or love again.
 I was totally captivated by the entire Brandon family and their sense of "family" and what it really means.
 Before it was all over I was ready to be adopted by them.

 When I finished reading Heart of Stone, I was a little disappointed, I wanted more.
-I was happy to discover that the Brandon Family will live on in a series of books by Sandra Kay.
+I was happy to discover that the Brandon Family will live on in interview paper format by Sandra Kay.
 I will be keeping my eyes open.

 eviewed by FJD

 Heart of Stone

 Amber Wilson is alone and pregnant with twins.
 Her memory of how she became pregnant is somewhat hazy, but what she can remember horrifies her to the extent that she will never let another man that close again.
 However, when she meets Stone Brandon, the attraction to him is almost too much to withstand.

 Stone was betrayed by his ex-fiancé and has sworn to never trust another female with his heart.
 When he meets Amber he finds himself drawn to her.
 He wants to help her, but will not risk another betrayal.
 So he comes up with a solution that will help them both, a marriage of convenience.
 It will give Amber and her babies a safe home and he can get the funds needed to improve the ranch, without the complications of love.
 What he doesn’t realize is keeping his hands off her will be harder than he could have ever imagined and not losing his heart, impossible.